BallotReady/api-documentation/README.md

 The best way to make sure you get only the values for the election you want is to query on the `election_date` parameter.
 Once the election passes, we'll being updating the `election_result` flags.

+Election results can mean different things for different types of primary election races.
+If the position is Louisiana style (`la_style: true`), then the position can be won outright in the primary.
+In a normal primary election (`la_style: false`), this is not the case.

+In a normal (`la_style: false`) primary election:
+RUNOFF means the candidate advancing to a primary runoff.
+PRIMARY WIN means the candidate won the primary and is moving on to the general election.

+In a Louisiana Style (`la_style: true`) primary election:
+WON means the candidate won outright.
+RUNOFF means the candidate is advancing to the runoff/general eletion.

 ## Candidates API <a name="candidates_api"></a>
 **Parameters:**